smartfog/fogflow/doc/en/source/k8sIntegration.rst

 .. code-block:: console

-   $kubectl config set-credentials RootUser1 --client-certificate /root/RootUser/RootUser1.crt --client-key /root/RootUser/RootUser1.key
+   $microk8s.kubectl config set-credentials RootUser1 --client-certificate /root/RootUser/RootUser1.crt --client-key /root/RootUser/RootUser1.key

 Note: The tags **--client-certificate** is followed by the path where user's private key is kept and **--client-key** is followed by path where user's certificate is kept.
 To verify added user, use below command.

 .. code-block:: console

-   $kubectl config view
+   $microk8s.kubectl config view

 .. figures:: figure/addedrootuseredge.png